Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 php artisan 2fauth:install
 ```

 At the end of the wizard, 2FAuth should be ready to start.
-Please see the [troubleshooting section](#troubleshooting) if something is wrong.
+Please see the [troubleshooting section](#troubleshooting) if something goes wrong.

 !!!warning
 You should review the [email](#email) configuration section of the .env file to allow 2FAuth to send emails during the reset password process.